 Dylan Schneider is widely recognized as a leading voice among today’s generation of composers.
 His work, often praised for its innovative structure and dramatic flair, has drawn an international audience and has been performed by Grammy-Award-winning ensembles such as Eighth Blackbird, the Pacifica String Quartet, and the Saint Paul Chamber Orchestra.
 His latest opera, STRIP-TEASE, a surreal critique of the modus operandi of totalitarianism, received its recent premiere at Chicago’s Logan Center for the Arts.
 Schneider’s music pioneers a new frontier in performance, traversing the diversity of human experience with a sense of lyricism and play.

-In December 2019, the Cassatt Quartet premieres Schneider's new String Quartet at the Clark Art Institute in Williamstown, MA.
+In December 2019, the Cassatt Quartet premieres Schneider's major new work entitled DANCER AT AN EXHIBITION at the Clark Art Institute in Williamstown, MA.
 Composed in response to artwork at the Clark, the piece follows Degas' iconic ballerina (Little Dancer of Fourteen Years) on a whirlwind tour of the museum's collection, architecture, and grounds.
 The Clark premiere precedes a second collaboration with the Cassatt Quartet in 2020.

 By the age of 21, Schneider had attended the premiere of his first opera, A VERY OLD MAN WITH ENORMOUS WINGS, his own adaptation of a story by Gabriel García Márquez.
 The opera invokes the dreamlike lyricism of Márquez’s hallmark genre of magical realism.
 A production of the Amherst College Department of Music, the performance was met with a boisterous standing ovation, sustained for several minutes, from a hall packed to capacity.
 Schneider’s opera earned him the Eric Edward Sundquist Prize in Music, for excellence in music composition.
 Schneider cites the opera as an important turning point in his career.